Welcome to IJIC!

 Our 2014 Annual Conference took place in April in Brussels.
 The Conference Supplement is available here.

 Register for e-mail updates about new IJIC publications, calls for papers, and our associated events and conference.

 The IJIC is sponsored by the International Foundation for Integrated Care (IFIC), a not for profit network that crosses organisational and professional boundaries to bring people together to advance the science, knowledge and adoption of integrated care policy and practice around the world.

-Recently published: Please see below our current July-September 2014 issue.
+Recently published: Please see below our current October-December 2014 issue.

 Table of Contents